How to Assess for Student Success

-“You learn physical literacy skills by trial and error,” explains Joanne Walsh, Ophea’s Secondary H&PE Curriculum Consultant.
+“You learn physical literacy skills by trial and error,” explains Joanne Walsh, an Ophea Ambassador.
 “To take a risk and try something new, students need to know that it’s okay to make mistakes in a public space and that we’re all learning together.”

-Teachers can provide physically and emotionally safe environments by following the Ontario Physical Education Safety Guidelines (and any other guidelines set out by their board); by emphasizing the importance of safety in the gym and classroom; and by fostering an inclusive learning environment that recognizes and respects the diversity of students and accommodates their individual strengths, needs and interests.
+Teachers can provide physically and emotionally safe environments by following the Ontario Physical Activity Safety Standards in Education (and any other guidelines set out by their board); by emphasizing the importance of safety in the gym and classroom; and by fostering an inclusive learning environment that recognizes and respects the diversity of students and accommodates their individual strengths, needs and interests.

 2. Assessment is an educational process for the purpose of improving student learning.

 Adopting and maintaining healthy habits is a lifelong pursuit and, as such, there really is no end goal or destination.

 “A focus of the curriculum is on personal ability over time rather than immediate performance results.
 The learning process is what’s important,” says Heather Gardner, an Ophea Ambassador.
 So even though teachers must assign a value to student learning at certain intervals of the year, (i.e., progress and final reports) assessments should always be viewed as an ongoing educational process aimed at improving student learning.

 “As we move forward in terms of our pedagogy and our work with students, we really have to shift our thinking away from assessment being an evaluation of performance,” says Walsh.
 By focusing on the process rather than the product (i.e., that final grade) teachers and students are better equipped to work together to set learning goals, co-create success criteria and give and receive regular feedback.
 In this way, educators can monitor student progress and adjust instructional strategies along the way to give students the greatest possible chance for success.